opencodeiiita/GrepIt-Frontend/README.md

 # GrepIt

 A dynamic trivia platform for mastering bash commands, HTML tags, JS keywords, and more(as the name suggests "Grep!").
-Challenge yourself, compete with others, and customize your learning experience."
+Challenge yourself, compete with others, and customize your learning experience.

 ## Tech Stack: